2 October 2019, Washington, DC

-Thomas Rid is currently finishing his sixth book, Active Measures.
-A History of Disinformation, forthcoming in early 2020 with Farrar, Straus and Giroux in North America, Profile in Britain, Eksmo in Russian, and Sakuhin Sha in Japanese.
+Thomas Rid’s sixth book, Active Measures.
+The History of Disinformation and Political Warfare, will be out on 21 April 2020 with Farrar, Straus and Giroux in North America, Profile in Britain, Eksmo in Russian, Sakuhin Sha in Japanese, and Bellona in Polish.

-Rid published five books, most recently Rise of the Machines, out in 2016 in the United States with W. W. Norton; in Australia and in the UK with Scribe; in German as Maschinendämmerung with Propyläen Ullstein.
+Rid’s most recent book is Rise of the Machines, out in 2016 in the United States with W. W. Norton; in Australia and in the UK with Scribe; in German as Maschinendämmerung with Propyläen Ullstein.
 Machines is also available in Mandarin with China Machine Press; in Russian with Eksmo; in Japanese with Sakuhin Sha; and in Turkish with Siyah Kitap.
 Recorded Books produced the audiobook.

 Machines was reviewed in Booklist, c’t Magazin, Cosmos, Esquire, Financial Times, Frankfurter Allgemeine Zeitung, FAZ Hochschulanzeiger, Der Freitag, The Guardian/The Observer, International Affairs, Kirkus, Nature, Neue Zürcher Zeitung, New Scientist, The New York Times, Prospect Magazine, Scientific American, The Spectator, Spektrum der Wissenschaft, Der Standard, Süddeutsche Zeitung, tageszeitung, Technology Review (Germany), Universum, Wall Street Journal, War on the Rocks; ABC (Australia), Bayrischer Rundfunk, Deutschlandfunk, Deutschlandradio Kultur, NPR Marketplace, WDR, 3sat.